 Psychological Interpretations of Psychic Energy

 According to Freud, all behavior is motivated by the desire to feel pleasure.
 That motivation is organized and directed by two instincts: sexuality (Eros), and aggression (Thanatos).
-Freud conceptualized both these instincts as being powered by a form of internal psychic energy that he called the libido, a basic psychic energy.
+Freud conceptualized both these instincts as being powered by a form of internal psychic energy that he called the libido, a basic energy pool.

 Freud believed that humans must subordinate their desire for pleasure--primarily sexual in nature--to the reality principle: the demand to live in conformity with socially concocted dictates, such as the subordination of women and children to a domineering, abusive father.
 Life thus becomes a joyless compromise with dysfunctional rules.

 As we've seen, the sexual drive can be used in positive ways within the context of a mature love relationship.
 In most persons in contemporary society, however, the libidinous drives are thwarted or corrupted, resulting in psychological disorders of one form or another.
 Freud's psychoanalytic techniques--a silent therapist listening to the free associations and dreams of the patient--was a gigantic fraud, 6 resulting in persons becoming more miserable rather than more functional.

 Other psychologists and psychiatrists such as Wilhelm Reich 7 and Erich Fromm saw the absurdity and devastation of counterfeit therapies, such as orthodox psychoanalysis, and developed new approaches to freeing psychic energy from social and personal obstructions and debasements.
 Reich's and Fromm's psychotherapeutic practices were positive in their effects, unlike Freud's.
 However, these approaches to relieving psychological and spiritual disorders operate entirely within the physical or psychological sphere--not in the spiritual domain.